Getting a breakdown in your car definitely sucks. A breakdown in a rental car can be a nightmare.

 Sometimes there are ambiguous situations where it's not clear if the issue is the fault of the renter or due to a commonplace mechanical issue.
 Did the battery die because it was old or because you left a light on in the car?
 Did a tire blow out because it was worn or because you ran over some glass?
 If it is covered by the manufacturer's warranty, the rental company will take responsibility.

-Otherwise, rental agreements state that damage caused by the renter is the responsibility of the renter.
+But be aware that you could be on the hook for some costs.
+Rental agreements state that damage caused by the renter is the responsibility of the renter.
 If you have damage and collision coverage from the rental company or an independent insurance company like Sure, you'll be covered.
 Otherwise, you'll have to file a claim with your insurance or pay out of pocket.

 If the issue isn't your fault, the rental car company will likely swap you into a new rental for free.
 Call ahead and make arrangements to drive into a rental location and replace your faulty vehicle with a new one.